641650804/practical-python/Notes/02_Working_with_data/02_Containers.md

 >>>
 ```

-Sets are also useful for duplicate elimination.
+Sets are also useful for duplicate elimination 消除.

 ```python
 names = ['IBM', 'AAPL', 'GOOG', 'IBM', 'GOOG', 'YHOO']